dmd-program/dmd-100/topics/design-process.md

 ## Divergent and convergent thinking

-**Divergent thinking** refers to the thought processes that are used for producing an array of ideas that may quite different from each other.
-This kind of thinking is meant to generate an abundance possibilities to increase the likelihood of a positive outcome.
+**Divergent thinking** refers to the thought processes that are used for producing an array of ideas that may be quite different from each other.
+This kind of thinking is meant to generate an abundance of possibilities to increase the likelihood of a positive outcome.
 Creative thinkers are particularly skilled divergent thinkers, drawing inspiration from unexpected sources and keen observations.

 **Convergent thinking** refers to the thought processes involved with resolving an idea or solution.
 A convergent thinking will analyze an idea's viability with respect to available resources, capabilities, human-factors implications, environmental considerations, cost, efficiency, and many other metrics.
 Engineers tend to excel in convergent thinking, choosing the best options from set of possibilities.